 Most often this is:

-- Rupture of your bag of waters — your doctor uses a fancy crochet-hook looking thing to break it and let the water out.
+- Rupture of your bag of waters (or amniotic sac)– your doctor uses a fancy crochet-hook looking thing to break it and let the water out.
+Also called a amniotomy.

-- Stripping your membranes — done in the office by your doctor
+- Stripping the membranes — done in the office by your doctor — they put their finger between your bag of waters and your cervix.

 - Insertion of a foley bulb — stretches the cervix through pressure